berkeley-stat243/stat243-fall-2020/sections/09/py_vs_R.md

     on any questions.
     - Your group is expected to work on this for ~50 minutes.
 If you do not make it through all the questions that is okay, as long as it is clear that you all made an effort.
-3) Combine the solutions into one document that one group member should upload to the problem set 6 group work assignment.
+3) Combine the solutions into one document that one group member should upload to the problem set 6 group work assignment on Gradescope.
     - Make sure to add your fellow group members to the assignment on Gradescope when you submit.
     - How you create the pdf to submit is up to you but some options are (1) create an IPython notebook and save as pdf.
 (2) create an R Markdown file with the code and knit to pdf.